QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/menus/snippets.md

 * write a description, shown when suggesting snippets
 * write some code if this snippet is selected

-You can create variables using `$name$` then go to `edit variables` and tunes how this variable should act.
+You can create variables using `$name$` then go to `edit variables` and tune how this variable should act.